 Prepartations for Ulster Day

-In August that year, newspapers announced that Saturday, 28th September 1912 was to be 'Ulster Day', when Unionists would dedicate themselves to the Covenant.
+In August that year, newspapers announced that Saturday 28 September 1912 was to be 'Ulster Day', when Unionists would dedicate themselves to the covenant.

 A central Ulster Day Committee was appointed to handle preparations for obtaining as many signatures as possible at various centres throughout Ulster.
-The Committee was headed by Dawson Bates, Secretary of the UUC, Col. TVP McCammon of the Orange Order, and Captain Frank Hall representing the Unionist Clubs
+The committee was headed by Dawson Bates, Secretary of the UUC, Colonel TVP McCammon of the Orange Order, and Captain Frank Hall representing the Unionist Clubs